Department of Labor Issues Joint Employer Guidance

 A laborer is employed by ABC Drywall Company, which is an independent subcontractor on a construction project.
 ABC Drywall was engaged by the General Contractor to provide drywall labor for the project.
 ABC Drywall hired and pays the laborer.
 The General Contractor provides all of the training for the project.
 The General Contractor also provides the necessary equipment and materials, provides workers’ compensation insurance, and is responsible for the health and safety of the laborer (and all of the workers on the project).
 The General Contractor reserves the right to remove the laborer from the project, controls the laborer’s schedule, and provides assignments on site, and both ABC Drywall and the General Contractor supervise the laborer.
 The laborer has been continuously working on the General Contractor’s construction projects, whether through ABC Drywall or another intermediary.

-The AI has identified seven factors as probative of the core question of whether the employee is economically dependent on the potential joint employer who, via an arrangement with the intermediary employer, is benefitting from the work.
+The AI has identified seven factors as probative of the core question of whether the employee is economically dependent on the potential joint employer who, via an arrangement with the intermediary employer, is benefiting from the work.

 - Directing, controlling, or supervising the work performed